MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-deployment-config.md

    ![ConfigurationMigrationData directory shown under config directory](media/setup-almacceleratoradvanced-deployment-config/image-20210217093914368.png)

     - Similar to the note regarding specific configuration files per environment the steps above create configuration data that will be deployed to all environments.
 However, if you have specific configuration data per environment you can **create sub-directories in the config directory** with the name of the Environment to allow for more flexibility.
-The directory name in this case **must match the EnvironmentName pipeline variable** you created when setting up your pipeline (for example Validate, Test, Production).
-If no environment-specific configuration data / directory is found the pipelines will revert to the configuration data in the root of the config directory.
+The directory name in this case **must match the EnvironmentName pipeline variable** you created when setting up your pipeline (Validate, Test, Production).
+If no environment-specific configuration data / directory is found, the pipelines will revert to the configuration data in the root of the config directory.
       ![Configuration Migration Data unzipped in ConfigurationMigrationData directory](media/setup-almacceleratoradvanced-deployment-config/image-20210709103432542.png)

 1. When prompted to **export the data** select **Yes**